-Evaluate your business
+Evaluate your Business

-Get out two lists.
+Specifically, get out two lists.

-In the first list, write down everything you’re supposed to do in the normal cause of your business which you’re actually doing.
+On the first list, write down everything you’re supposed to do in the normal cause of your business which you’re actually doing.

-In the second list, write down the ones you’re supposed to do which you have not been able to do either for one reason or the other.
+For the second list, write down the ones you’re supposed to do which you have not been able to do either for one reason or the other.

 List out everything in details.